zachwinger/odin-recipes/README.md

 # odin-recipes
-This project is designed to cover the basics of using HTML.
-I'll be designing a website the hosts a collection of recipes.
+This project was designed to cover the basics of using HTML.
+I designed a website that hosts a collection of recipes.